hantsy/quarkus-auth0-sample/docs/api.md

 </dependency>
 ```

-To focus on testing the business logic in Quarkus applications, you can use embedded users  in a properties file to replace the  real users in the database and enable Http Basic authentication to pass by the JWT token authorization.
+To focus on testing the business logic in Quarkus applications, you can set up the embedded users in a properties file to replace the real users in the database and enable Http Basic authentication to pass by the JWT token authorization.

 Create a *src/test/resources/application-embedded-users.properties* file to setup the embedded users and  enable *basic* auth .